 Features & Functions

 The SRT’s defining highlight is versatility.
-Its modular design converts between full-face and open-face configurations within seconds.
+Its design converts between full-face and open-face configurations within seconds.
 Yet it doesn’t sacrifice key features for flip-up practicality.

 It employs Bell’s excellent Panovision face shield system, maximizing visual clarity.
 The cutaway window design offers an expansive field of view for scanning the road ahead – handy when head checking or transitioning lines mid-corner.